Differential geometry of ${\mathsf{SO}}^{\ast}(2n)$-type structures -- Integrability: Integrability conditions of -structures and -structures

 \subsubsection{Quaternionic torsion}

-Let us consider the Lie group $G=\Gl(n, \Hn)\Sp(1)$.
-Then, $K=\SO^\ast(2n)\Sp(1)\subset G$ is a (closed) Lie subgroup of $G$.
-The intrinsic torsion module of $G$ was computed in \cite{AM}, and there is a unique normalization condition (due to multiplicity one in the decomposition of quaternionic torsion tensors), given by
+Let us consider the Lie group $G:=\Gl(n, \Hn)\Sp(1)$.
+Then, $K:=\SO^\ast(2n)\Sp(1)\subset G$ is a (closed) Lie subgroup of $G$.
+The intrinsic torsion module of $G$ was computed in \cite{Salamon86} (see also \cite{AM}).
+They found a unique normalization condition (due to multiplicity one in the decomposition of quaternionic torsion tensors), given by

-where $\theta$ is the fundamental weight of $\sp(1)$, and here the notation $\pi_i$ refers to the $i$-th fundamental weight of $\fr{sl}(n, \Hn).$ Hence, any almost quaternionic connection has a $G$-equivariant decomposition of its torsion tensor with one component of this isotype (although this component may vanish), and this does not require that the connection is minimal.
+Here $R(3\theta + \pi_1 + 2\pi_{2n})$ denotes the $\fr{gl}(n, \Hn)\sp(1)$-module with highest weight $3\theta + \pi_1 + 2\pi_{2n}$, where $\theta$ is the fundamental weight of $\sp(1)$, and $\pi_i$ is the $i$-th fundamental weight of $\fr{sl}(n, \Hn)$.
+The identity matrix acts as scalar multiplication by $-1$, which fixes the action of the center.
+Hence, any almost quaternionic connection has a $G$-equivariant decomposition of its torsion tensor with one component of this isotype.
+This does not require that the connection is minimal, and the component may vanish.
 Therefore, this applies in particular to connections which are minimal with respect to $K$.
-Thus we may branch to $K$, a procedure which gives rise to the following \begin{prop} Viewed as a $\SO^\ast(2n)\Sp(1)$-module, the restriction $\mc{D}\big(\gl(n, \Hn)\oplus\fr{sp}(1)\big)|_{\SO^\ast(2n)\Sp(1)}$ satisfies the following \end{prop} Therefore, the component of the intrinsic torsion of an \textsf{almost qs-H structure} (and hence of the torsion of $\nabla^{Q,\omega}$) taking values in these submodules only depends on, and coincides with the intrinsic torsion of the underlying almost quaternionic structure.
-This yields the following. \begin{theorem} Let $(Q,\omega)$ be an \textsf{almost qs-H structure} with canonical connection $\nabla^{Q,\omega}$.
+Thus we may branch to $K$, a procedure which gives rise to the following \begin{prop} Viewed as a $\SO^\ast(2n)\Sp(1)$-module, the restriction $\mc{D}\big(\gl(n, \Hn)\oplus\fr{sp}(1)\big)|_{\SO^\ast(2n)\Sp(1)}$ satisfies the following \end{prop} Therefore, the components of the intrinsic torsion of an almost qs-H structure taking values in these submodules only depends on, and coincides with, the intrinsic torsion of the underlying almost quaternionic structure.
+This yields the following. \begin{theorem} Let $(Q,\omega)$ be an almost qs-H structure with canonical connection $\nabla^{Q,\omega}$.
 Then $Q$ is quaternionic, if and only if $(Q, \omega)$ is of type $\mc{X}_{345}$, that is the torsion components $[\K S^3\Hh]^*$ and $[\Lambda^3\E S^3\Hh]^*$ of $\nabla^{Q,\omega}$ vanish. \end{theorem}